• Understand

 How to administer a group assessment

-When doing a group assessment, we recommend multiple staff and stakeholders assess the same practice.
+When doing a group assessment, we recommend multiple staff and partners assess the same practice.
 This makes sure many perspectives are included in the final sustainability report.
 Each individual can participate anonymously and will receive their own personal results.
 Starting a group assessment allows you to invite others to take the assessment and choose whether to complete an assessment yourself.
 Only you will have access to the final group sustainability report.

 NOTE: You can invite up to 12 people to complete a group assessment for free.
 If you are interested in assessing more than 12 people, please contact us.